iksaandry/anno_1800_all_slotables_unlocked_at_traders/README.md

 	Arctic Lodge (47 items),
 	Arctic Treasure Maps (9 items).

-Huge thanks to @Veraatversus and the team at https://github.com/Miraak7000/AssetViewer for helping make this mod possible.
+Huge thanks to @Veraatversus and the team at https://github.com/Miraak7000/AssetViewer for providing the tool to make this mod possible.